Bokoblin/DUTS2-OOP-BokoRunner/README.md

-Unless you have all needed packages for the commands below, it is recommended to open the project in a cmake-based IDE like QTCreator or CLion, and to use the built-in run option.
+Unless you have all needed packages for the commands below, it is recommended to open the project in a cmake-based IDE like QTCreator or CLion, and to use the built-in `build` option.